Bay Tour in Santa Cruz

 You will snorkel with lots of tropical fish and hopefully, turtles and baby sharks, visit and swim at Las Grietas canyon, and watch the beautiful Love Channel, between other places.

-Bay Tour: General Details
+Bay Tour in Santa Cruz: General Details

 This tour can be done with any agency or by yourself but it’s a bit trickier.
 I recommend you to do it with Galapagos Dreams they were super professional and friendly.

-• Tour Highlights: Love Channel, Las Grietas, Playa de Los Perros, Las Tintoreras.
+- Tour Highlights: Love Channel, Las Grietas, Playa de Los Perros, Las Tintoreras.

-• Tour Duration: Around 4 hours of duration.
+- Tour Duration: Around 4 hours of duration.

-• Tour Price: Around 40-50$ USD .
+- Tour Price: Around 40-50$ USD .

-• Tour Agency: Galapagos Dreams.
+- Tour Agency: Galapagos Dreams.

-How To Do The Bay Tour?
+How To Do The Bay Tour in Santa Cruz?

 To do the Bay tour you can actually do it in two different ways, by yourself or with a tour.

-As always I would advise you to do the exploration by yourself to save money and find the places with fewer people but you won’t save time, and time in the Galápagos is expensive.
+As always I would advise you to do the exploration by yourself to save money and find the places with fewer people, but you won’t save time, and time in the Galapagos is expensive.

-What to Bring to The Bay Tour?
+What to Bring to The Bay Tour in Santa Cruz?

 Clothing & Accessories: